Jonathon Faulknor (2)

 Died 1809.
 He was the son of Admiral Jonathon Faulknor, and the cousin of both Captain Robert Faulknor and of Admiral Richard Curry, who served his early years in the service with him.

-Faulknor was commissioned lieutenant on 24 June 1777 and promoted commander on 10 February 1780.
+Faulknor was commissioned lieutenant on 24 June 1777 and promoted commander on 10 February 1780 after the arrival of Admiral Sir George Rodney’s fleet at Gibraltar.
 After commissioning the captured Spanish brig Saint Fermin at Gibraltar he commanded her on 7 June during the Spanish fireship attack on the Rock.
 On 4 April 1781 he became a prisoner of war when two Spanish xebecs recaptured the Saint Fermin off Gibraltar after she had set off the night before in company with a tender from the Brilliant 28 with despatches for Port Mahon, Minorca.

 He was posted captain on 12 August 1782, and following the ending of hostilities he recommissioned the Proselyte 32 in April 1783, serving on the Newfoundland station before being paid off in December 1784.
 He thereafter remained unemployed for the duration of the peace.